MrBlenny/react-flow-chart/README.md

 ## Data Stucture

 The flow chart is designed as a collection of Nodes, Ports and Links.
 You can specify your own custom properties, making this format quite flexible.
-See [types/chart.ts](https://github.com/MrBlenny/react-flow-chart/blob/master/src/types/chart.ts)
+See [types/chart.ts](https://github.com/MrBlenny/react-flow-chart/blob/master/src/types/chart.ts).
+Note, nodes, ports and links should have a unique id.

 ## Contributing